 The question of whether it is appropriate for developers to bill for communication is one that I have encountered frequently as a service provider.
 I have experienced both sides of the issue of working for clients and with subcontractors.
 What I’ve found is that billing for communication time benefits both parties– the end results to higher quality and more efficient communication.
 Therefore, both sides feel that their time and value have been respected.

 Here are 3 problems that crop up when communication time is not billed:

 - First, it sends the message that the developer’s time is cheap.
-Developers never want to waste time in nonproductive conversations– and this means avoiding unsolicited exchanges with clients.
-We’ve all been guilty of “bothering” others
+Developers never want to waste time in unproductive conversations– this means avoiding unsolicited exchanges with clients.
+We’ve all been guilty of “bothering” others.

 - Avoidance means that developers will often just take the project guidelines and create something without getting client feedback along the way.
 The end result is something that adheres to those guidelines but almost always is not what the client actually wants.
 The reason for this is that the developer knows that the hours of conversation involved in getting things done right will not be compensated; no one wants to do extra work for free.